 A student receives one point for every correct answer on the SAT®.
 There is no penalty for incorrect answers, so students should always guess rather than leave a question blank.
 Easy questions count just as much as hard questions, so students should not spend too much time on any one question.
 Rather, it is best to skip any questions that are particularly difficult and return to them later, if time allows.
-When the allotted time for a section is nearing, students should guess on any question that remains unanswered.
+When the allotted time for a module is nearing, students should guess on any question that remains unanswered.
 Since there are four choices (A to D) for each multiple-choice question, random guessing provides a 25% chance of choosing the correct answer!

 Q: What is Collegebound Review's Satisfaction Guarantee?

 Collegebound Review is dedicated to helping students maximize their potential on standardized exams.
-We have 25 years of experience teaching students the most effective strategies to significantly increase their scores while utilizing official College Board and ACT® Inc. materials that mirror exactly what students face on the actual test.
+We have over 25 years of experience teaching students the most effective strategies to significantly increase their scores while utilizing official College Board and ACT® materials that mirror exactly what students face on the actual test.

 Q: What is Collegebound Review's refund policy?

-SAT® Prep Courses: We offer students the opportunity to change their course session with a minimum of one week notice prior to the start of the first class.
+PSAT® and SAT® Prep Courses: We offer students the opportunity to change their course session with a minimum of one week notice prior to the start of the first class.

-Q: Where are Collegebound Review courses offered to prepare students for the PSAT®, SAT® and ACT® tests?
+Q: Where are Collegebound Review courses offered?

 Q: How long has Collegebound Review been in business?